Barycenters and a law of large numbers in Gromov hyperbolic spaces: Introduction

 How to find (or approximate) a barycenter of a given probability measure $\mu$ is a fundamental problem.
 In this respect, we show the following law of large numbers (see Theorem~\ref{th:LLN} for the precise statement): Given a sequence $(Z_i)_{i \ge 1}$ of independent, identically distributed random variables with distribution $\mu$ and an arbitrary initial point $S_0 \in X$, we consider a sequence $(S_k)_{k \ge 0}$ recursively chosen as $S_{k+1}=\gamma((2\tau+1)^{-1})$ for a minimal geodesic $\gamma:[0,1] \lra X$ from $Z_{k+1}$ to $S_k$.
 Then, for any $\ve>0$, we have

 for some $k_0 \le C/(\ve\sqrt{\delta})$ by taking $\tau$ proportional to $\sqrt{\delta}$, where $p \in \cB(\mu,0)$ is a barycenter of $\mu$.
-We remark that the construction of $S_{k+1}$ from $S_k$ is written by the proximal operator $S_{k+1} \in \sJ_{\tau}^{f_k}(S_k)$ for the distance function $f_k=d^2(Z_{k+1},\cdot)$ (see \eqref{eq:sJ}), and it is meaningful only for $\tau$ larger than $\delta$ due to the local flexibility of $\delta$-hyperbolic spaces.
+We remark that the construction of $S_{k+1}$ from $S_k$ is written by the proximal operator $S_{k+1} \in \sJ_{\tau}^{f_k}(S_k)$ for the distance function $f_k=d^2(Z_{k+1},\cdot)$ (see \eqref{eq:sJ}), and that such an operation is meaningful only for large $\tau$ compared with $\delta$ due to the local flexibility of $\delta$-hyperbolic spaces.
 By a similar analysis, we prove in Theorem~\ref{th:nodice} a \emph{deterministic approximation} of barycenters of uniform distributions on finite points, as a generalization of \cite{LP} in $\CAT(0)$-spaces (we refer to \cite{Ba1,Ba2,Ho,OP1} for some related results).

 We briefly mention related results on \emph{hyperbolic groups} (discrete groups whose Cayley graphs are Gromov hyperbolic).
 Laws of large numbers can be formulated in terms of the behavior of the distance function $d(g_1 g_2 \cdots g_k(x_0),x_0)$ for a sequence $(g_i)_{i \ge 1}$ of independent, identically distributed random variables taking values in the group of isometric transformations acting on a metric space $(X,d)$ and a base point $x_0 \in X$.
 Indeed, Kingman's subadditive ergodic theorem \cite{Ki1,Ki2} ensures that